Okta soars 5% after first earnings report

 That new keyboard is the key to Apple’s MacBook update

 Okta reported its first quarterly results since going public in April.
-The company managed to surpass investors expectations and went up 5% in initial after-hours trading.
+The company managed to surpass investors’ expectations and went up 5 percent in initial after-hours trading.

-Okta, which provides identity management software for businesses, brought in $53 million in revenue, a 67% increase from the same period last year.
+Okta, which provides identity management software for businesses, brought in $53 million in revenue, a 67 percent increase from the same period last year.
 Investors had been forecasting $48 million.

-But losses increased from $22.8 million to $28.9 million in the same timeframe.
+But losses increased from $22.8 million to $28.9 million in the same time frame.
 Adjusted losses went from $19.3 million to $20 million, or 50 cents per share.
-Analyst were expecting negative 62 cents.
+Analysts were expecting negative 62 cents.

 “We will be profitable, it’s just a matter of when,” CEO Todd McKinnon said in a call with TechCrunch.